Crissium/SilverDict/README.md

 ![Light (default)](/screenshots/light.png)
 ![Dark](/screenshots/dark.png)

-The dark theme is not built in, but rendered with the [DarkReader Firefox extension](https://addons.mozilla.org/en-GB/firefox/addon/darkreader/).
+The dark theme is not built in, but rendered with the [Dark Reader Firefox extension](https://addons.mozilla.org/en-GB/firefox/addon/darkreader/).

 _The buttons in the right sidebar are toggle buttons._